Amandeep-sinha/ads3342/README.md

 - 👋 Hi, I’m Amandeep
-- 👀 I’m interested in Pragramming and coding or creating Softwares
+- 👀 I’m interested in Programming and coding or creating Softwares
 - 🌱 I’m currently pursuing Bachelor's Degree....
 - 💞️ I’m looking to collaborate on Open Source Projects
 - 📫You can reach me at # https://www.linkedin.com/in/amandeep-sinha-1257251a2